Preschool Language Activities - Language Development in Early Childhood

 • Vocabulary increases at a steady pace.

-• Is able to construct sentences using 3 to 4 words.
+• Constructs sentences using three to four words.

 • Listens to other people's conversations.